dediKate/dedikate.github.io/README.md

 While this originally started as a joke between two players, the frequency of FTB between their characters showed that a randomizer for this purpose would be helpful.
 This tool is written in JavaScript by a beginner.

 Functionality is simple: this version only includes a button to bring a random outcome from an array.
-Future versions may include inputs by players or inclusion of character names to random results further.
+Future versions may include inputs by players or inclusion of character names to randomize results further.